amqp-node/amqplib/doc/channel_api.md

 Failed operations will

  * reject the current RPC, if there is one
- * invalidate the channel object
+ * invalidate the channel object, meaning further operations will throw an exception
  * reject any RPCs waiting to be sent
  * cause the channel object to emit `'error'`
  * cause the channel object to emit `'close'`